Jcoomber6/DA401/README.md

 ### Telehealth Dataset
 #### 1. Medicare Telehealth Trends.csv
 * Data from the U.S. Department of Health & Human Services which is publicly available through Data.gov.
-* Used to assess telehelath utilization for Medicare and Medicaid members.
+* Used to assess telehealth utilization for Medicare and Medicaid members.
-* Variable definitions were found in the Medicare Telehealth Trends Data Dictionary file
+* Variable definitions were found in the Medicare Telehealth Trends Data Dictionary file, also included in this folder.

 ### Vehicles Datasets
 #### 2. Tenure by Vehicles Available_2020.csv (_2021.csv, _2022.csv, _2023.csv, _2024.csv)
 * Publicly available data from the US Census Bureau to assess vehicle access.
-* Owning vehicles is the variable that is used to represent higher economic status.
+* Owning vehicles is the variable that is used to represent economic status.
 * Merged with Medicare Telehealth Trends.csv based on state and year.

 ### Internet Datasets
 #### 3. Presence and Types of Internet Subscriptions_2020.csv (_2021.csv, _2022.csv, _2023.csv, _2024.csv)
-* Publicly available data from the US Census Bureau to assess internate access.
+* Publicly available data from the US Census Bureau to assess internet access.
-* Internet Access Variable is used to represent higher socioeconomic status.
+* Internet Access Variable is also used to represent socioeconomic status.
 * Merged with Medicare Telehealth Trends.csv based on state and year.
 *
 ### Poverty Datasets